 The US Food and Drug Administration (FDA) has approved a new oral diclofenac formulation (Zorvolex; Irko Pharmaceuticals) with altered absorption properties that allows patients to be treated with dosages 20% lower than currently available diclofenac oral formulations.
 The capsules are 18mg or 35mg and are recommended up to three times a day.
 They are not interchangeable with other formulations of diclofenac.
 Full prescribing information can be found on the FDA website.

 Oxybutynin elixir 2.5mg/5mL (Ditropan; Sanofi) has been re-introduced to the UK as a licensed product.
 The NHS cost of 150mL bottle is about £7, which is approximately the same price as before it was discontinued.

 Note: oxybutynin oral solution 5mg/5mL (unlicensed product) will no longer be reimbursed under part VIIIb of the specials tariff unless the prescription specifically states “unlicensed special”.
 For more information, click here.

 PCF updated monographs

 The online Palliative Care Formulary (PCF) is being continually updated.
-The following monographs have been updated during April 2013 and supersede those in the publication of the 4th edition of the Palliative Care formulary (PCF4).
+The following monographs have been updated during October 2013 and supersede those in the publication of the 4th edition of the Palliative Care formulary (PCF4).
 They can be accessed from the formulary section of the website: